Knowing about JGDs is a first step toward having healthy babies

 How much does it cost to be screened through a Victor Center?

-If you are screened at a Victor Center or a Victor Center community screening, and have ANY kind of insurance, the maximum cost to you is $25 or $99, depending on the state in which you live.
+If you are screened at a Victor Center or a Victor Center community screening, and have ANY kind of insurance, the maximum cost to you is $99, depending on the state in which you live.
 If you do not have health insurance, the maximum cost is $350.